 Before conducting this scoping review, we anecdotally observed that many articles using CPET data did not report all data processing steps, especially outlier removal and interpolation de-

 tails.
-This may hamper reproduction or replication attempts, which became a more prominent issue in science within the past decade (Goodman et al., 2016; Open Science Collaboration, 2015) Therefore, to assist with conducting future research on the effects of data processing on CPET values and to evaluate the methodological reproducibility of research using BBB gas exchange data generally, we conducted a broad scoping review to identify the prevalence and popularity of outlier removal, interpolation, and data averaging methods.
+This may hamper reproduction or replication attempts, which have become a more prominent issue in science within the past decade (Goodman et al., 2016; Open Science Collaboration, 2015) Therefore, to assist with conducting future research on the effects of data processing on CPET values and to evaluate the methodological reproducibility of research using BBB gas exchange data generally, we conducted a broad scoping review to identify the frequency of reporting, and popularity of outlier removal, interpolation, and data averaging methods.

 Methods